CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 We can define the various arithmetic operations of the integers.
 First, we need a few helper functions.
 This one negates a natural number into an integer (without shifting it first):

 ```
 neg : ℕ → ℤ
 neg zero = pos zero
 neg (suc n) = negsuc n
 ```

-Now we can define the successor of integers which sends `z` to `z + 1`, and the predecessor function which sends `z` to `z - 1`.
-This time, we can send zero to -1.
+Now we can define the successor of an integer, which sends `z` to `z + 1`, and similarly the predecessor function which sends `z` to `z - 1`.
+This time, we can send 0 to -1.

 ```
 sucℤ : ℤ → ℤ
 -- Exercise: